JFelipeFloresS/AWSBoto3CloudAutomationAndOrchestration/ReadMe.md

 ## ENVIRONMENT VARIABLES

-The file `./usercred.txt` contains the user credentials in the following format:
+The file [usercred.txt](usercred.txt) contains the user credentials in the following format:

 ```
 AWS_ACCESS_KEY_ID={your_aws_access_key_id}